microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     The following is the typical flow:

     1. Host page begins loading.
-    2. Office Online frame begins loading.
+    2. |wac| frame begins loading.
 Some UI elements are disabled, because :data:`Host_PostmessageReady` has not yet been sent by the host page.
     3. Host page finishes loading and sends :data:`Host_PostmessageReady`.
-No other messages are sent because the host page hasn't received the :data:`App_LoadingStatus` message from the Office Online frame.
+No other messages are sent because the host page hasn't received the :data:`App_LoadingStatus` message from the |wac| frame.
-    4. Office Online frame receives :data:`Host_PostmessageReady`.
+    4. |wac| frame receives :data:`Host_PostmessageReady`.
-    5. Office Online frame finishes loading and sends :data:`App_LoadingStatus` to host page.
+    5. |wac| frame finishes loading and sends :data:`App_LoadingStatus` to host page.
-    6. Host page and Office Online communicate by using other PostMessage messages.
+    6. Host page and |wac| communicate by using other PostMessage messages.

     ..  attribute:: Values
         :noindex: